NAICNO/Jobanalyzer/sonalyze/MANUAL.md

 * reading any system configuration files
 * computing a set of input log files
-* reading these log files with input filters applied, resulting in a set of input records
+* reading these log files with record filters applied, resulting in a set of input records
 * aggregating data across the input records
 * filtering the aggregated data with the aggregation filters
 * printing the aggregated data with the output filters